6 Things That Must Exist At The Same Time For A Relationship To Work

 But the pain doesn’t disappear by itself because it’s stuck energy in your system that you have to let go of consciously.
 Otherwise, it stays there and keeps attracting similar painful moments until you choose to heal it.

-4. Being an open book
+4. The ability to be an open book

-Although there are many tips on how to stay mysterious and keep the attraction — if you want to create a lasting relationship built on trust, then forget this piece of advice.
+Although there are many tips on how to stay mysterious and keep the attraction — if you don't want to create a lasting relationship built on trust, then forget this piece of advice.
+Another killer of relationships is assumptions.
+When you don’t communicate precisely what you want, think, and need, your partner will assume what it is.
+And that leads to misunderstandings.

+The same is true and vice versa.
+If they don’t tell you exactly how things are, then your mind naturally goes into some negative scenarios.
 Good communication is vital.
 Always say what you exactly want and feel, even if you don’t know.

 When you feel bad without any apparent reason, instead of replying “nothing” when your partner asks how you are, say; “I feel bad, but I’m unsure why.
 This feeling started a couple of days ago, but it has nothing to do with us.
 Please, give me some time to figure it out.”
-This is more precise than saying just “nothing”, even if you aren’t sure what is going on.
+This is more precise than saying just “nothing,” even if you aren’t sure what is going on.

-Your partner doesn’t belong to you, even if you’ve been together for 30 years.
-No one belongs to us.
 The truth is that we were born alone and we’re going to leave this world alone.
 Thus, the only person you’ll ever be with, all the time, is you.

-Your partner also has their own hobbies and dreams.
+Your partner also has hobbies and dreams.
 And, as well as you, they should also follow their hearts and do what they love.
 Any (hidden or not) control is like poison for both of you.

 We all have free will, and it means that not everyone will always act as they wish.
 If they cross the line of your standards, then you have to think if you’re willing to continue but don’t try to imprison them before it happens.
 Because otherwise, they’ll run away.